zhravan/Benana/articles/how-schools-operate.md

 ### 🎯 Key Principles:

-We will not provide last mile automations in the product, (We expect the same to be done by human staff with communication tools)
-1. Not saving time of teachers/admins by trying to automate last mile data collection.
-2. Not giving too much options for end users to automate everything

 1. **🔧 Flexibility is key:** Institutions vary widely in their structure and needs
 2. **📅 Academic year cycles:** Most operations revolve around annual cycles
 3. **🏗️ Hierarchical structure:** Courses → Years → Subjects → Classes → Students/Teachers